Robonau/docker-ftbskies-expert/README.md

 These environment variables can be set at run time to override their defaults.

 * JVM_OPTS "-Xms4096m -Xmx6144m"
-* MOTD "FTB Skies Expert Server Powered by Docker"
+* MOTD "FTB Sky Odyssey Server Powered by Docker"
 * LEVEL world

 ### Adding Minecraft Operators